Overview

 "Insufficient credits" error | Your available credits are below the video cost | Upgrade your plan or purchase additional credits |

-Video quality is lower than expected | You used 480p resolution | Try 720p or 1080p (if available on your plan) for higher quality output |
+Video quality is lower than expected | You used 480p resolution | Try 720p or 1080p (available on Creator and above) for higher quality output |

 Animation doesn't match your prompt | Prompt was too vague or contradictory | Regenerate with a clearer, more specific prompt |

 Video renders slowly or fails | Server load or file size issue | Wait a few minutes and retry.
-For large files (>3 GB), reduce image resolution or duration |
+Reduce image resolution or duration if needed |

 Unsupported file format error | Image format is not on the supported list | Convert your image to PNG or JPG and try again |

-Image upload fails | File size exceeds your plan's limit | Compress the image or upgrade to a plan with higher upload limits |
+Image upload fails | File size exceeds your plan's limit | Compress the image or upgrade to a plan with higher upload limits (200MB free / 2GB Creator / 5GB Pro / 10GB Business) |

 Using Image-to-Video with Templates